-1. Spray liberally with Silicone Spray - Do not worry about messing up the vane cover... it all dries up and disappears.
+1. Use Silicon Spray.
 Spray the inside of the vane cover, covering the entire perimeter (the part that will touch the aluminum frame).
 Also spray the outside of the frame.
 Be quick, it soon dries up.

 Tip: if you don't have silicone spray, water will do.
 Put the Vane Cover in a bucket of water and leave it for 15 minutes.